 For those that are extremely skeptical, it’s usually because a financial planner or advisor has told you to steer clear of annuities, or maybe you’ve even heard about a friend’s bad experience with one.

 However, many of our clients have and love their fixed or fixed index annuities.
 They can be one of the best ways to earn safe interest on your retirement savings.

 We wanted to dedicate an article to fully answer the question "Are annuities a good investment?"

 Variable annuities are tied to the stock market performance, and they have hefty fees involved.
-What can happen is that the fees can end up being higher than any interest you earn, which means you actually lose money!
+The fees can end up being higher than any interest you earn, which means you actually lose money!

-The whole point of an annuity is to preserve and grow your hard-earned money, so the idea that you could potentially lose money with an annuity is both risky and scary, especially if you’re around retirement age.
+The whole point of an annuity in retirement is to preserve and grow your hard-earned money, so the idea that you could potentially lose money with an annuity is both risky and scary.

 So, are variable annuities a good investment?
 Since we’re making recommendations for the senior audience, we’d say that variable annuities are not a good or safe place to put your money.

 However, variable annuities are just one type of annuity, and we’ve found that most of our clients didn’t know this!